massimolopez11/ds-admissions-challenge-massimolopez11/README.md

-# Concordia Bootcamps Data Science Admissions Challenge
+# Concordia Bootcamps Data Science Admissions Challenge (Forked Repository from Massimo Lopez)
 ## About the Project

 Using Python and a Jupyter Notebook, you’re going to explore a data set of over 40,000 international football matches!
 Don’t worry if you’ve never used Python before, this is a great project for beginners and we’ll provide you with all the resources you need to be successful 💪🏽